Texas ABLE Program (click to open an account) Phone number: 844-489-2253

 Debit Card Or Prepaid Card: Yes

 Withdrawal Hold Rules: Yes.
-7 business days following receipt of contributions by check if that contribution is needed to fund the withdrawal; 5 business days following receipt of contributions electronically if that contribution is needed to fund the withdrawal.
-Also, to protect the account owner, there is a 10 business day hold on withdrawals following a change of address for the beneficiary or the authorized legal representative and a 15 business day hold following a change in the authorized legal representative.
+The Program reserves the right not to allow withdrawals of funds for up to: 7 business days following contributions by check if that contribution is needed to fund the withdrawal; 5 business days following contributions by electronic funds transfer if that contribution is needed to fund the withdrawal; 10 business days following a change of address; 15 business days following a change of Authorized Legal Representative

 State Income Tax Deduction: No. Texas does not have a state income tax.